Lady Ursula d'Abo

 During World War II Lady Ursula worked as a nurse with the Voluntary Aid Detachment before being appointed to a managerial position over 2,000 women employees at the British Manufacture and Research Company's munitions factory in Grantham.
-In her later life she received attention for her brief relationship with Man Singh II and her long-term affair with J. Paul Getty.
+In her later life she received attention for her brief relationship with Maharaja Man Singh II of Jaipur and her long-term affair with American oilman J. Paul Getty.

 Early life

 Lady Ursula Isabel Manners was born in London on 8 November 1916 to John Manners, Marquess of Granby and Kathleen Tennant.
 She was the eldest of five children.
 Her father was the second son and eventual heir of Henry Manners, 8th Duke of Rutland and Violet Lindsay.
 After the death of her grandfather, her father became the 9th Duke of Rutland.
-Her mother was the niece of British Prime Minister H. H. Asquith and a granddaughter of Sir Charles Tennant, 1st Baronet.
+Her mother was the niece of British prime minister H. H. Asquith and a granddaughter of Sir Charles Tennant, 1st Baronet.
 She was a paternal niece of Diana Cooper, Viscountess Norwich and Marjorie Paget, Marchioness of Anglesey.

 Lady Ursula first lived at Wood House, a small farmhouse in Derbyshire, and at a residence in London.
 She spent a lot of time at the family estates, Haddon Hall and Belvoir Castle, the latter of which she moved to once her father inherited the dukedom in 1925.
-When she was eight years old she helped her father with the restoration at Haddon Hall, where she discovered medieval frescoes of Saint Christopher in the chapel which had been whitewashed over during the English Reformation.
+When she was eight years old, she helped her father with the restoration at Haddon Hall, where she discovered medieval frescoes of Saint Christopher in the chapel.
+These had been whitewashed over during the English Reformation.

 In her youth, she was a friend of Prince Edward of Wales and a playmate of Princesses Elizabeth and Margaret of York at Bognor.

 C. E. Brock painted a portrait of Lady Ursula with two of her siblings, Charles and Isabel, when the three were children.

 She trained in ballet, taking lessons from Tamara Karsavina, a former principal dancer with the Imperial Russian Ballet.
 She was educated by governesses in mathematics, French, Latin, swimming, piano, sewing, cooking, and riding.
 As a teenager Lady Ursula and her sister, Isabel, were sent to France with their governess.
 After living in Paris, Lady Ursula was sent to finishing school at the Villa Malatesta in Florence, Italy where she studied Italian, art, and architecture.

-In 1934, at the age of seventeen, she and her sister had a coming out ball hosted in their honour at Belvoir.
+In 1934, at the age of seventeen, she and her sister had a coming out ball hosted in their honour at Belvoir Castle.
 Soon after, she was presented at court to George V and Mary of Teck.
 As the daughter of a duke, she took part in local charitable organisations and events alongside her parents.

 In February 1936 English artist Cuthbert Bradley painted a watercolour and gouache portrait of Lady Ursula in a hunting scene, titled Lady Ursula Manners.

-Lady Ursula was a childhood friend of Rex Whistler and corresponded with him in early adulthood until he was killed in combat during World War II.
+Lady Ursula was a childhood friend of Rex Whistler.
+They corresponded in early adulthood until he was killed in combat during World War II.